kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(vi\) A description of the critical parts that may not be changed, adjusted, or repaired without an FAA flight check to confirm published operations.

-\(c\) The owner shall make a monthly ground operational check in accordance with procedures approved by the FAA at the time of commissioning, and shall report the results of the checks as provided in §171.163.
+\(c\) The owner shall make a monthly ground operational check in accordance with procedures approved by the FAA at the time of commissioning, and shall report the results of the checks as provided in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.163   Reports.|§171.163]].

 \(d\) If the owner desires to modify the facility, he shall submit the proposal to the FAA and may not allow any modifications to be made without specific approval.